Why Herpes Isn't as Bad as You Think (and a Lot More Common)

 Condoms and antiviral meds can reduce transmission risk

-In a 2005 study from the University of North Carolina, researchers followed couples (in which one partner had genital herpes) for eight months.
-All couples were offered condoms, but half of the infected partners took the antiviral drug Valacyclovir (Valtrex), while the other half took a placebo.
+In one study from the University of North Carolina, researchers followed couples (in which one partner had genital herpes) for eight months.
+All couples were offered condoms, but half of the infected partners took the antiviral drug valacyclovir (Valtrex), while the other half took a placebo.
 Overall, use of antiviral medicines reduced the risk of transmission between partners by 48%—from 3.6% in the placebo group to 1.9% in the medication group.

 In developing countries, genital herpes can double a person’s risk of contracting HIV if he or she is exposed to it, says Dr. Handsfield, although that’s not the case in the United States, especially not for heterosexual men and women.
 “Herpes helps drive the AIDS epidemic internationally,” he says.

-And although it’s rare, herpes can be transmitted from mothers to babies as they travel through the birth canal.
+Although it’s rare, herpes can be transmitted from mothers to babies as they travel through the birth canal during delivery.
 Even less frequently, infants can pick up a herpes infection from skin-to-skin or mouth-to-skin contact with another person.
 These are serious concerns, because newborns can develop dangerous or even fatal complications when infected with the herpes virus.
-An infant’s death in Iowa was recently attributed to meningitis caused by HSV-1, believed to have been transmitted from by a kiss.

 Treatment can help patients and their partners

 There’s no cure for herpes, but antiviral drugs can reduce the intensity and duration of symptoms, and—if taken daily—can also reduce the frequency of outbreaks.
-In 2006, the FDA also approved famciclovir (Famvir) as the first one-day treatment of symptomatic herpes.
+Besides Valtrex, the FDA has also approved famciclovir (Famvir) as a one-day treatment of symptomatic herpes.